 6 Unique Pride Celebrations Across the Nation

 Every June, communities across the world recognize Pride Month—a time when we celebrate the LGBTQ community with festivals, parades, art shows, and other events that allow us to reflect on this important global movement.
 This year’s Pride Month is especially notable because we’re honoring the 50th anniversary of the event that started it all: The Stonewall Riots.
 These demonstrations by members of the gay community against the police raids of a gay bar in Greenwich Village in 1969 helped kickstart the modern LGBTQ rights movement in the U.S. and around the world.
-Countless cities across the country will come together to put their own spin on Pride this June, but if you want to go off the beaten path a bit, here are seven unique Pride celebrations happening this year.
+Countless cities across the country will come together to put their own spin on Pride this June, but if you want to go off the beaten path a bit, here are six unique Pride celebrations happening this year.

 1. A Cosplayer’s Pride